 - Parental/Guardian Notification.

-Second level alcohol violations include but are not limited to: second violation of first level alcohol violation, possession of hard alcohol, possession of large quantity (over the amount allowed in wet/registered suites, 6-pack of beer 12 fluid ounces or pre-bottle/measured beverage or 1.5 liter wine), public consumption, common source (kegs, beer balls, punch).
+Second level alcohol violations include but are not limited to: second violation of first level alcohol violation, possession of hard alcohol, possession of large quantity (over the amount allowed in registered Responsible User suites, 6-pack of beer 12 fluid ounces or pre-bottle/measured beverage or 1.5 liter wine), public consumption, common source (kegs, beer balls, punch).

 - Housing Probation;